Ivan-Grigorev/JOO_TIPS/src/server/utils/lessons/README.md

 - Managing topics and getting topic data
 - Working with dates and times
 - Fetching related user language data

-The utils are exported and imported where needed in the codebase.
+- Checking lesson, card, date, and day logic
+- Moving card data between view status arrays

+The utils are imported and used in lessons middlewares and controllers as well they helps with validating conditions and manipulating lesson and card data.